Tavnuh/compare-strings/README.md

 compare_strings('string one','string', method='lev_abs')
 ```
 `Out[1]: 4`
+There were 4 additions, deletions or substitutions required to change the first
+string into the second

 ```python
 # Levenshtein Distance as a proportion of the length of the first string (0 - 1)